Hanadabdullahi/hanadabdullahi/README.md

 ## Hi there 👋
 I'm Hanad Abdullahi, a final-year Uppsala University engineering student who has a deep interest in artificial intelligence and data science.
 I enjoy creating cutting-edge machine learning solutions and turning complicated datasets into understandable insights.

 - 🔭 I have recently finished my master's thesis at Karolinska Institute, where I developed a model that predicts age based on single-cell transcriptomic data.
-Due to possible patenting, it will be a private repo.
 - 🔭 No other projects as of now, send me a email if you have any ideas!